MaximRouiller/msp001/demos/README.md

 app.listen(port, () => console.log('Application started'));
 ```

+* In the terminal window, run the command `node app.js` to run the application .
 * Open up the browser and navigate to http://localhost:3000 to view our hello world show up on screen.

 ## Demo 2 NodeJS API